Managing Gyro Noise with the Dynamic Harmonic Notch Filters¶

 While the lowpass filters can effectively diminish the impact of this noise, having low frequency set points creates a lot of phase lag and therefore reduces how aggressive the tune can be before oscillation occurs, which results in a poorer tune.

 For the gyro based rate controllers, this reduces their ability to respond to fast disturbances.
 If the gyro lowpass filter can be set higher, the phase lag induced is lower and the tune can be more aggressive.
 But this allows more noise and vibration, effectively canceling that gain out.
-The Harmonic Notch filters allow targeting the noise generated by the motors, allowing a higher frequency low pass to be set and tighter tune.
+Enabling either one or both of the Harmonic Notch filters allow targeting the noise generated by the motors, allowing a higher frequency of the following low pass to be set and therefore allowing tighter tune.

 Various methods of dynamically adjusting the notch(s) center frequency to track motor speed under different thrust conditions is provided, ie Dynamic Harmonic Notch filtering.